Animal Care Services Per Diem Rates

 |Animal Care Services is obligated to recover the unsubsidized costs associated with the procurement, care and support of animals used in research or teaching at Texas Tech University.
 Investigators are billed on a monthly basis for those expenses.
 Bills are distributed to investigators following the month these charges were incurred.
 These per diem rates were determined using detailed cost accounting and a survey of the per diem rates charged by many other universities.|

-|All charges are per animal except for rodents and frogs, which have a per cage charge.
+|All charges are per animal unless specifically listed as a per cage charge.
 The number of animals housed per cage must conform to the standards established in the Guide for the Care and Use of Laboratory Animals or the Guide for the Care and Use of Agricultural Animals in Teaching and Research.
 Animals housed together must be compatible.|

 Special Animal Health Needs: Requests for animal health services will be taken and a cost estimate will be provided prior to the start of the work.
 Costs will include supplies, mileage, technician and veterinary time.

-Experimental Sciences (BSLII) Rates
+Experimental Sciences (BSLII) Rate Justification